José María Córdova International Airport: Description

-The airport serves all major international and some minor domestic routes for the Medellín metro area, in contrast to the in-town, yet much smaller Olaya Herrera Airport, which serves the Medellín area with domestic flights only.
-The airport is about a 30 minute drive from the proper city of Medellín.
+The airport serves all major international and some minor domestic routes for the Medellín metro area, in contrast to the in-town yet much smaller Olaya Herrera Airport, which serves the Medellín area with domestic flights only.
+The airport is about a 30 minute drive from Medellín proper.

 The runway is also used by the nearby military base of the Colombian Air Force located in Rionegro, named Air Combat Command No. 5 (CACOM 5), where all types of military and national police aircraft arrive and depart.

 The airport has air navigation aids such as VOR, NDB, and ILS, which makes navigation and landings safer in bad weather.

-Antioquia's exports, mostly flowers and other products from the region, depart en route to international destinations from these terminals.
-The cargo operator Avianca Cargo has its main base at the airport, and operates flights to countries in South, Central and North America.
+Antioquia's exports, mostly flowers and local products from the region, depart to international destinations from the airport.
+The cargo operator, Avianca Cargo, has its main base at the airport, and operates flights to countries in South, Central and North America.

 The airport was built with a dome shaped roof and has two stories.
-The airport has 17 gates: 10 domestic and 7 international, with four gates being of mixed use.
-It has many restaurants and shops, including a duty-free shop after clearing security.
+The airport has 17 gates: 10 domestic and 7 international, with four mixed-use gates.
+There are a number of restaurants and shops, including a duty-free shop airside of security.
 There are also banks, money exchange, and car rental services.
 Avianca has a VIP room, and there are also several VIP lounges operated by Global Lounge Network.
 Outside the main building is a parking lot and garage, which includes an area for motorcycles.